zoghbi-a/plag/README.md

-This is an implementation of the method used in Zoghbi+2013 paper to calculate lags in the frequency domain from unevenly-sampled light curves.
+This is an implementation of the method used in Zoghbi+2013 paper (Astrophysical Journal; 2013.
+777. 24Z) to calculate lags in the frequency domain from unevenly-sampled light curves.

 ## INSTALL

 - install cython by doing:

 `pip install cython`

-or whatever python package manager you use.

 - compile plag
 `make setup`